trunkmak/TrunkmakFortniteBot/README.md

-# Athena
+# TrunkmakBot for Fortnite / TrunkmakBotFN by TRUNKMAK

-Athena is a utility which generates the current Fortnite Item Shop into a stylized image and shares it on Twitter.
+TrunkmakBotFN is a utility which generates the current Fortnite Item Shop into a stylized image and shares it on Twitter.

 As seen on [@FNMasterCom](https://twitter.com/FNMasterCom/status/1197666123078160386?s=20)...